DataDog/dd-sdk-android/docs/log_collection.md

 The data on disk will automatically be discarded if it gets too old to ensure the SDK doesn't use too much disk space.

+## Extensions

+If your existing codebase is using Timber, you can forward all those logs to  Datadog automatically by using the [dedicated library](timber_integration.md).

 ## Further Reading

 {{< partial name="whats-next/whats-next.html" >}}